 Becoming a Mitra is a significant step to take, the outward expression of which is marked by a ceremony, supported by the community of fellow Buddhists, but in which family and friends can also witness this important expression.

-If this interests you and you would like to become a Mitra the first step would be to contact one of the Eastbourne Mitra Convenors (Satyamati for women/Amalabandhu for men) who will arrange to meet and discuss with you how to take things forward.
+If this interests you and you would like to become a Mitra, the first step would be to contact Satyamati or Shuddhadhara, who will arrange to meet and discuss with you how to take things forward.